 Powell residents enjoy an exceptional quality of life.
 The Columbus Zoo and Aquarium — one of the top-rated zoos in the country — is practically a neighborhood amenity, and Zoombezi Bay water park sits adjacent to it.
 Alum Creek State Park is a short drive east, offering boating, swimming, fishing, and miles of trails.
 Highbanks Metro Park offers excellent hiking and nature trails just minutes from most Powell neighborhoods, and the local dining and entertainment scene along Olentangy Street continues to grow.
 The community's strong civic culture keeps Powell active and engaged year-round.

-45,284 people live in Powell, OH, where the median age is 42.7 and the average individual income is $72,415.
+45,284 people live in Powell, where the median age is 42.7 and the average individual income is $72,415.
 Data provided by the U.S. Census Bureau.

 Total Population